Take Our Dry Eye Self-Test!

 Explanation of Dry Eye Symptoms, Causes, and Treatment

-Dry eye related discomfort is one of the most common complaints heard by eye doctors.
-The symptoms of dry eyes vary depending on the individual case, however patients that suffer from dry eyes usually experience a number of the following symptoms:
+Dry eye-related discomfort is one of the most common complaints heard by eye doctors.
+The symptoms of dry eye syndrome vary depending on the individual case, however, patients that suffer from dry eye usually experience a number of the following symptoms:

 - Blurred Vision

 - Foreign body sensation

 - Burning sensation

 Dry eye syndrome, often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor-quality tears.
 There are three main components of human tears.
 Most human tears are produced by the lacrimal gland.
 The oily component of tears is produced by the meibomian glands and the third component, the goblet cells, keeps all of the components mixed up.
 When one of the parts of this mixture becomes unbalanced, dry eye syndrome can occur.
 There are numerous reasons as to why these glands may not be doing their part.

 Insufficient tear production and/or poor tear quality are among the most common causes of dry eye syndrome.
 Inflammation of the lacrimal gland is the most common cause of insufficient tear volume.
 Meibomian gland dysfunction, inflammation of the glands at the eyelid margin, contributes to poor tear quality.
 Medications can also cause ocular dryness.
 Hormonal changes may contribute to insufficient and/or poor-quality tears.

 If you’re looking for an advanced dry eye treatment option, explore the TearCare procedure.
 TearCare works by wearing adjustable technology that sends thermal energy to the meibomian glands, clearing up any blockages that result in dry eye discomfort.
 Learn more about this personalized, open-eye procedure when you contact us to schedule an appointment with our eye doctors.